 Sen Monorom is the capital of the Mondulkiri province, which still receives just a trickle of tourists throughout the year.
 This small, cosy town is situated approximately six hours by bus from Phnom Penh and is well worth making the journey to, for the rewards are truly unspoiled highlands, where you’ll be able to see gibbons and elephants.
 Elephants hold a particular cultural significance in Cambodia and The Pnong tribe of Mondulkiri has a very close relationship with these gentle giants.

-Take part in The Leap’s 10-week volunteering placement in Cambodia and you’ll get the chance to visit Sen Monorum and work on behalf of Elephant Valley Project, who care for rescued elephants that have been abused or maimed by landmines.
+Take part in The Leap’s 5 week volunteering program in Cambodia and you’ll get the chance to visit Sen Monorum and work on behalf of Elephant Valley Project, who care for rescued elephants that have been abused or maimed by landmines.
 The town is also the best basecamp for travellers who want to go hiking in the hills and encounter communities of hill-tribe people that haven’t been affected by mass tourism.

 Situated near the Gulf of Thailand, Kampot, which was once Cambodia’s primary port, is another sleepy riverside town and the perfect spot for a bit of relaxation during your travels.
 From here, you can visit Bokor National Park, which is famous for its abandoned French station, now an eerie ghost town.
 You’ll also be able to spot endangered animals here, such as leopards, Indian elephants, Asiatic black bears, sun bears and slow lorises.